Sam Guobadia: Career

-Guobadia began his academic career as a lecturer at the University of Benin in 1982, where he taught economics for several years.
-He later became the Head of the Department of Economics and Dean of the Faculty of Social Sciences.
-In 2014, he was appointed Deputy Vice Chancellor of Benson Idahosa University, and in 2018, he became the sixth substantive Vice Chancellor of the university.
+Guobadia held academic positions at the University of Benin, where he served as Head of the Department of Economics and later as Dean of the Faculty of Social and Management Sciences.
+He subsequently joined Benson Idahosa University, where he served in various academic and administrative capacities, including Head of Department, Acting Dean, and Director of Consultancy Services.
+In 2018, he was appointed Acting Vice Chancellor of the university and was confirmed as the sixth substantive Vice Chancellor in 2019.